 Women who are pregnant, or those who may be planning to become pregnant in the future, often have many questions about the effects certain plastic surgery procedures can have on their bodies, or how a pregnancy may affect the results of a previous procedure.
-Dr. Carrie A. Houssock and Dr. James E. Vogel completely understand these concerns and offer the following answers to some of the most frequently asked questions about pregnancy and procedures such as breast augmentation and tummy tuck surgery.
-If you would like more information, or if you would like to schedule a consultation with Dr. Houssock or Dr. Vogel to talk about your goals, please contact JEV Plastic Surgery & Medical Aesthetics today.
+Dr. Carrie A. Houssock completely understands these concerns and offers the following answers to some of the most frequently asked questions about pregnancy and procedures such as breast augmentation and tummy tuck surgery.
+If you would like more information, or if you would like to schedule a consultation with Dr. Houssock to talk about your goals, please contact JEV Plastic Surgery & Medical Aesthetics today.

 Pregnancy and Plastic Surgery FAQs

 Breast implants, whether they are of the saline or silicone variety, should not have any effect on your pregnancy; however, each patient is different and each pregnancy is unique.
 It is always best to talk with your family physician and/or plastic surgeon about your goals and your individual needs.
 During the initial consultation, your medical history will be thoroughly evaluated and Dr. Houssock can discuss the best options.

 What kind of effects will pregnancy have on my breast implants?

 The implants themselves should not be affected by a pregnancy, but it is important to remember that there can be an effect on the shape, size, and skin firmness in the breasts caused by pregnancy and/or breastfeeding.
 It is common for the breasts to become larger during – and for some time after – pregnancy.
 This doesn’t happen for every woman, but it does happen.
 With that in mind, many women who have had breast augmentation before pregnancy do not experience a significant loss of volume or shape after pregnancy.